Three’s latest 5G Hub router (ZTE MC888) offers average download speeds of 150Mbps. Plans start from £11 per month.

 Coverage & Availability

-Three currently offers their 5G home broadband service in selected postcodes across 300+ UK towns and cities.
+Three currently offers their 5G home broadband service in selected postcodes across more than 500 UK towns and cities.

 To see whether the 5G Hub is available where you live, enter your postcode on Three’s broadband availability checker.